 - Daily instrument checks

-- Commercial controls
+- Commercial or Patient Controls

 - Delta checks

-- Patient controls

 - XB Analysis

+- Extended QC

+- XM Analysis

 - Interlaboratory Quality Assurance Program (IQAP)

 Quality Assurance includes routine maintenance and service in conjunction with the use of controls and calibrators.
 The combination of these methods provides the assurance of complete quality control and should be applied separately or in combination, in accordance with your laboratory, state and federal protocols.